-Administrative Rights: The school has the right to monitor student and employee use of school computers and computer-accessed content.
-Due to the evolving nature of technology, the Archdiocese of Philadelphia, Office of Catholic Education reserves the right to amend or supplement this policy at any time without notice.
+Administrative Rights: The school has the right to monitor the usage of school computers and digitally accessed content for all teachers, staff, administrators, students, and volunteers.
+Due to the evolving nature of technology, the Archdiocese of Philadelphia's Office of Catholic Education reserves the right to amend or supplement this policy at any time without notice.

-All school personnel are reminded that all computer, network, and Internet use will be monitored, and there is no assurance of privacy or warranty of any kind, either expressed or implied.
+All users are reminded that all computers, network traffic, and internet usage will be monitored.
+There is no assurance of privacy nor warranty of any kind, expressed or implied.

-Personal Use of Social Media
+Usage of Social Media

-This section of the policy refers to the personal use of social media sites such as, but not limited to, Facebook, Twitter (X), Threads, YouTube, Instagram, Tumbler, Ask.fm, Snapchat, Discord, Twitch, LinkedIn, and TikTok.
+This section of the policy refers to social media sites such as, but not limited to: Facebook, X (formerly Twitter), YouTube, Instagram, Steam, Ask.fm, Snapchat, Discord, Twitch, LinkedIn, and TikTok.

-Teachers and students may not mention members of the school community on social media without their consent unless the subject is of public concern.
-The speech falls under applicable constitutional protections, which include posting or sharing a teacher's, school personnel's, or another student's confidential information on public sites or any other unauthorized sharing with the intention to harm/harass.
+Teachers and students may not mention members of the school community on social media without their consent unless the subject is of public concern and the speech falls under applicable constitutional protections.
+This includes: Posting or sharing a teacher's, school personnel's, or another student's confidential information on public sites or any other unauthorized sharing with the intention to harm/harass.